frankelavsky/academic_homepage/_posts/2025-01-29-play-testing-streetrat.md

 </ul>

 ## Reflection

 Overall, it was fun to build a simple game and run some play-tests.
 The game will be polished a bit more, so expect another (probably shorter) post from me once it is released, so you can play it if you want (although this blog post probably spoiled it quite a bit!).

+EDIT: My [next blog post](https://www.frank.computer/blog/2025/02/streetrat.html) is now out!
+It has details for how to play Streetrat.